mattrussi/gitlab-com-runbooks/docs/cells/infra-development.md

 To access the AMP cluster, you'll need to request PAM entitlement using the specific entitlement created for this purpose.

-This will be automatically requested in the script, but is provided here
+This will be automatically requested in the script, but is provided here:

 ```sh
 gcloud beta pam grants create \